neuresthetics/graphtacular/README.md

 Kernels are used to generate pre-programmed motifs.
 The above strand passed to a single seed Vertex produces the following matrix and graph:

+![Flower](https://github.com/jasonb315/graphtacular/blob/master/assets/FirstChainRun.JPG) <br>
+![Flower Gephi](https://github.com/jasonb315/graphtacular/blob/master/assets/FirstGephiCaptureFlower.JPG) <br>

 ## GEXF - save graph to file
 You can view saved [graphs](https://github.com/jasonb315/graphtacular/tree/master/Graphtacular/Graphtacular/Saves) which are exporeted as [GEXF](https://github.com/neuresthetics/graphtacular/blob/master/Graphtacular/Graphtacular/Classes/Gexf.cs) (Graph Exchange XML Format) for display in [Gephi](https://gephi.org/)

-## First rendering of a kernel generated motif:

-![Flower](https://github.com/jasonb315/graphtacular/blob/master/assets/FirstChainRun.JPG) <br>
-![Flower Gephi](https://github.com/jasonb315/graphtacular/blob/master/assets/FirstGephiCaptureFlower.JPG) <br>

-## Driving clusters from the outside:
+### Building clusters from the outside:

-Operations on sets of Vertices
+Operations on sets of Vertices in clumps from the outside tends to produce a more geologcal or crystal shapes?

 This is a logarithmic cluster with edges reflecting the repetative global split

 ![Logarithmic Cluster](https://github.com/jasonb315/graphtacular/blob/master/assets/LogarithmicCluster.JPG) <br>
 ![Logarithmic Cluster Gephi](https://github.com/jasonb315/graphtacular/blob/master/assets/LogarithmicClusterGephi.JPG) <br>

+looks feel kind of like ice, inorganic?

-## Driving clusters from the inside:
+### Driving clusters from the inside:

 Fibonacci:

 ![Logarithmic Cluster Gephi](https://github.com/jasonb315/graphtacular/blob/master/assets/Fibonacci.JPG) <br>

+look feel has more body, more life?

 Other pictures in [assets >>>](https://github.com/jasonb315/graphtacular/tree/master/assets)

+The big round one has a look feel of a wrinkly brain given its modular shape scrunched into space.

 Additional graphs not pictured in [graphs >>>](https://github.com/jasonb315/graphtacular/tree/master/Graphtacular/Graphtacular/Saves)